tachodril/ACM_VIT_Hackathon/README.md

   * Build the Gradle
   * Click on the “Run” button to run the app on your device or on the emulator.

+## App Features:

+### Stated in problem statement
+* Implemented a Bottom Navigation Bar
+* Made use of dependency injection
+* Implemented local caching using database

+### Other prominent features
+* Search a product using its name or category
+* Add search results to custom shopping list
+* Scan a handwritten list and extract items to list
+* Voice navigation for shopping
+* Indoor Map system of the store
+* Smartly sorted list according to their location, weight and size

 ## Tech Stack:

 ### Technologies: